 The Coalición de Movilidad Segura (Safe Mobility Coalition), a union of 97 civil society organizations, was created in 2014.
 Its purpose was to establish a process to design a law that they could present to senators to advocate for safe mobility rights.
 Over the past eight years, as well as advocating for the General Mobility Law, it has gained public support and influenced a change to the national constitution recognizing the right to safe mobility.

 During this time, the coalition has evolved.
 Previous iterations of the coalition showed the lead members that a horizontal, decentralized organization would attract more organizations and avoid internal challenges between members.
-“We learned from our past mistakes,” says Areli Carreon, of founding coalition member Bicitekas, A.C. “and took an horizontal, decentralized organizational approach in which people were welcomed to join in whatever capacity the could with no fixed hierarchy roles other than to sign the joint agreement.”
+“We learned from our past mistakes,” says Areli Carreon, of one of the founding coalition members, Bicitekas, A.C., “and took an horizontal, decentralized organizational approach in which people were welcomed to join in whatever capacity the could with no fixed hierarchy roles other than to sign the joint agreement.”
 It grew the network among NGOs, other civil society organizations, and experts across 32 states in Mexico. “[The coalition] began to show traction and force, and these first small wins brought more people on board,” says Areli.
-As well as founding members, Reacciona x la Vida and Bicitekas, the Coalition involves several other Alliance members working at city, state, and national levels, including ANASEVI, Jóvenes Salvaguardas, Mexico Previene, Movilidad y Desarrollo México, Refleacciona por la Vida and Víctimas de Violencia Vial AC.
+As well as founding members, Reacciona x la Vida, Centrico, and Bicitekas, the Coalition involves several other Alliance members working at city, state, and national levels, including Jóvenes Salvaguardas, Mexico Previene, Movilidad y Desarrollo México, and Víctimas de Violencia Vial AC.